 We are now well into 2016.
-By now everybody in business management or business consulting, and their brother-in-law, has either read or written an article on the why’s and how’s of Enterprise Resource Planning software.
-You’ve probably seen many of of your favorite business blogs touting why 2016 is the year you should seriously consider, if not invest in, an ERP solution for your company.
+By now everybody in business management or business consulting, and their brother-in-law has either read or written an article on the why’s and how’s of Enterprise Resource Planning software.
+You’ve probably seen many of your favorite business blogs touting why 2016 is the year you should seriously consider, if not invest in, an ERP solution for your company.
 If you haven’t, then… well, welcome to your first such blog post.
 Hopefully, this will get you started on the path to finding and implementing the best ERP for your business.

 Why do companies look for an ERP?

 - They want a single system that can handle all aspects of their business